-Travel Insurance at a glance
+Multi-Trip Annual Insurance at a glance

-Travel Insurance provides financial protection against sudden and unforeseen events that could occur while you're travelling or prevent you from going on your trip.
+Multi-Trip Annual Insurance provides financial protection against sudden and unforeseen events that could occur while you're travelling or prevent you from going on a trip.
+This insurance covers you for all the trips you take in a year.